The opposition to smart meters in Arizona

 The actual decision was published in the docket two weeks later as Decision 75047.
 It stated that APS will need to file a general rate case, which is a more comprehensive process, but we were not really told why this decision was made.
-It might simply be a stalling tactic.
+It might simply be another stalling tactic.

 The Decision essentially ordered APS to provide analog meters to their customers until a new decision is made, which is the first time there is such a provision.
 More interesting is that APS was ordered to provide:

 A comparative analysis of the costs and benefits of smart meters as opposed to the costs and benefits of analog meters.

 That would be very interesting, as the utilities have not published such information before, and several independent analyses have stated smart meters are not worth the cost.